 I can’t be the first amateur historian / comedy writer to get interested in this question.

-Lincoln, as errbody knows, was watching Our American Cousin, pretty much a sitcom, at the time of his death.
+Lincoln, as errbody knows, was watching Our American Cousin at the time of his death.

 Our American Cousin was written by Tom Taylor.

 He had a career as a lawyer and bureaucrat and magazine editor.